Ricky-MY/The-Pictionary-Bot/README.md

 * 3. [Installation](#installation)

 ### General Info
 This extremely simplified repository contains all files required to maintain the Pictionary mini-game bot for discord authored by Ricky.
 This is a recreation of the worlds renowned mini-game we all love(pictionary) into discord.
+A game instance can be started on a server basis.
+Custom prefixes has also been implemented.

 ### Explanation
 **=** A pictionary game is started when the lobby-making command is called, every participant is required to **prove** their **activity**.
 This, as of the latest update, is recoginized as replying `ready`.
 If any of the participants **fail** to prove activity within `30` seconds, the game will consequently fail to start.